 MICROSCAPE / SCIENCE PHOTO LIBRARY MICROSCAPE / SCIENCE PHOTO LIBRARY

-Light microscopy of a growth plate in a growing bone.
-The growth plate is located towards the end of the bone at the epiphysis, the region to the right (the metaphysis is to the left).
-The plate is formed of cartilage consisting of columns of proliferating cartilage cells (chondrocytes) and the matrix which they produce (deep blue).
-Mature chondrocytes enlarge significantly before undergoing cell death (hence empty spaces) but their cartilage matrix persists and acts as a surface upon which bone-forming cells (osteoblasts) deposit bone matrix (green) in the lower half of the image.
+Light microscopy of cellular types of a growth plate in a growing bone.
+The growth plate is located towards the end of the bone at the epiphysis.
+It is formed of cartilage consisting of columns of cartilage cells (chondrocytes) and the matrix which they produce (deep blue).
+Mature chondrocytes enlarge then shrink just prior to cell death leaving empty shells of cartilage matrix.
+This cartilage persists and acts as a surface upon which bone-forming cells (osteoblasts) arrive in blood vessels (pink) in the lower aspect of the image.
+Osteoblasts deposit new bone on the cartilage scaffolds by a process termed endochondral ossification.
 Over time the bone slowly grows in length until the growth plate stops making cartilage.
-This type of bone development is called endochondral ossification.
-Magnification x60.
+Magnification x180 when narrow.

 Model release not required.
 Property release not required.